popskraft/carrd/src/slider/README.md

 1. Add class `.slider` to consecutive containers in Carrd
 2. Each container becomes a slide in the carousel
+3. (Optional) Add `data-slider-id="your-id"` to the first container in a cluster to use per-instance settings

 ## Default Responsive Behavior